CloudEngineHub/fdm/ros/README.md

 ## Overview

 The FDM Planning ROS Node is a ROS node that integrates the FDM planning framework with ROS.
 It provides a ROS interface for the FDM planning node and allows for easy integration with other ROS nodes.

+The node is developed for ANYmal D being on Release 24.04.

 ## Installation